WSVN: Hearings and revocation

 The FCC decided to reopen the process for the channel 7 license on April 3, 1959, with hearings in Philadelphia on conflict of interests among the commissioners.
-These hearings were conducted Mack had resigned under pressure from President Eisenhower and was indicted with Whiteside on charges of influence peddling, fraud and conspiracy regarding the WPST-TV license.
+These hearings were conducted after Mack had resigned under pressure from President Eisenhower and was indicted with Whiteside on charges of influence peddling, fraud and conspiracy regarding the WPST-TV license.
 The first trial resulted in a hung jury; while Mack was too ill to be retried, Whiteside was acquitted but committed suicide.
 Former Pennsylvania Supreme Court justice Horace Stern presided as FCC examiner and scheduled hearings to begin on June 13, 1960.
 Stern was appointed to examine potential misconduct by the FCC surrounding all disputed or contested licenses, and said the investigation was "... a matter of public justice".
 Two weeks before the hearings started, Angland suffered a fatal heart attack, but his extant findings and prior testimony were admitted as evidence.
 Under oath, Trammell admitted to speaking multiple times with FCC commissioners but denied exerting undue influence and stated that the talks were to inform the agency of his resignation from NBC.
 Cox testified to speaking on the phone with Mack in December 1955, regarding rumors of a sub rosa arrangement between the News and Herald that Cox feared threatened not only the Biscayne bid but the licenses of his other broadcast assets.

 After the hearings concluded, FCC general counsel proposed revoking WCKT's license and disqualifying Biscayne, South Florida Television and East Coast Television from participating in any subsequent license applications.
 All three companies denied any wrongdoing, while Sunbeam requested a specific finding declaring they were "completely innocent" and the other applicants disqualified themselves.
 Stern issued his ruling on September 14, 1960, agreeing with the general counsel's proposals and affirming them in his recommendations, with Sunbeam the recipient of a new license by default.
 Sidney Ansin was "delighted" at the ruling but unsure if it meant Sunbeam would be awarded a new license outright with no bidding process.
 The FCC revoked WPST-TV's license on July 14, 1960, and awarded a replacement license to WCKY owner L.B.
-Wilson, Inc., the only bidder for the channel 10 license not disqualified, but FCC chairman Frederick W. Ford said that new license was short-term and meant to ensure uninterrupted broadcasting if another bidding process took place.
+Wilson, Inc., the only bidder for the channel 10 license not disqualified, but FCC chairman Frederick W. Ford said that the new license was short-term and meant to ensure uninterrupted broadcasting if another bidding process took place.
 Following a year-long review, WCKT's license was officially revoked by the FCC on July 26, 1961, but the ruling was held in abeyance to allow Biscayne an opportunity to appeal.
 Biscayne's petition for reconsideration was rejected by the FCC, which reaffirmed the ruling on May 10, 1962, via a 5–1 vote.
 Robert E. Lee, by that point the only remaining commissioner to vote in favor of the Biscayne license in 1956 and 1957, was the lone dissenter.
 The FCC's reaffirming stipulated that WCKT's license would remain active for four months but did not provide a definitive date for the Biscayne-Sunbeam changeover.